 - Lisbon travel blog — The fullest Lisbon travel guide & suggested Lisbon 3 day itinerary for first-timers

-- Porto blog — The fullest Porto travel guide & Porto travel blog for a great budget trip for first-timers
+- Bhutan travel blog — The fullest Bhutan travel guide blog for a wonderful trip to Bhutan for the first-timers

 But with a vast new cruise ship terminal taking shape (shakily slated for completion at the end of this year), new museums and a seemingly endless wave of hipster bars coming in like Atlantic rollers from the waterfront nightlife barrio of Cais do Sodre, the city really is starting to smarten up.

 It may be getting its posh hat on but thankfully so far Lisbon hasn’t become pricey.
 It still tops polls as Europe’s cheapest city for dining and drinking, so take a break here before the big cruise ships dock and the inevitable overpriced souvenir stands sail in.